carbon-data-specification/.github/profile/FAQs.md

   <summary>Who can vote?</summary>

   ## Who can vote?
-  Voting may depend on membership.
+  All meetings are open to the community, but voting may depend on membership.
+For example, only General and Strategic members can vote in the Strategy Committee.
   * For details on how membership affects voting, see [here](https://github.com/carbon-data-specification/Steering_Committee/blob/main/rules_of_engagement.md#membership-benefits).
   * For details on how technical decision making is done within the working groups, see [here](https://github.com/carbon-data-specification/Steering_Committee/blob/main/rules_of_engagement.md#technical-decision-making).
 </details>